gastronomuae/gastronom-ai-docs/docs/scenarios/07-ai-support-reply-draft.md

 ORDER QUESTIONS

-• If a customer asks about delivery timing or order status and no order number is provided → ask for the order number first.

 • If an order number is mentioned → format it as #NNNN if it is a 4-digit number.

 • If order context is provided in the prompt, use the dispatcher order table information to answer.